Regular procedure

 The appeal has an automatic suspensive effect on the regular procedure.[57]

-The CALL has a so-called “full judicial review” competence (plein contentieux) which allows it to reassess the facts and to take one of three possible decisions:
+The CALL has a so-called ‘full judicial review’ competence (plein contentieux) which allows it to reassess the facts and to take one of three possible decisions:

 The CALL has no investigative powers of its own, meaning that it must decide based on the existing case file.
 Therefore, if it considers important information lacking, it must annul the decision and send the case back to the CGRS for further investigation.

 All procedures before the CALL are formalistic and essentially written, thereby making the intervention of a lawyer de facto necessary.
-All relevant elements have to be mentioned in the petition to the CALL.[62]
-Parties and their lawyers are then invited to an oral hearing, during which they can explain their arguments to the extent they were mentioned in the petition.[63]
-The CALL is also obliged to consider every new element brought forward by any of the parties with an additional written note before the end of the hearing.[64]
-Depending on how the CALL assesses the prospects of such new elements leading to the recognition or granting of international protection status, it can annul the decision and send it back to the CGRS for additional examination – unless the CGRS can submit a report about its additional examination to the CALL within 8 days – or leave the asylum seeker the opportunity to reply on the new element brought forward by the CGRS with a written note within 8 days.
+All relevant elements have to be mentioned in the petition to the CALL.[59]
+Parties and their lawyers are then invited to an oral hearing, during which they can explain their arguments to the extent they were mentioned in the petition.[60]
+The CALL is also obliged to consider every new element brought forward by any of the parties with an additional written note before the end of the hearing.[61]
+Depending on how the CALL assesses the prospects of such new elements leading to the recognition or granting of international protection status, it can annul the decision and send it back to the CGRS for additional examination – unless the CGRS can submit a report about its additional examination to the CALL within 8 days – or leave the asylum applicant the opportunity to reply on the new element brought forward by the CGRS with a written note within 8 days.
 Failure to respond within that 8-day time is a presumption of agreeing with the CGRS on this point.

 In some cases, the CALL can choose to apply a ‘written procedure’ if it does not consider an oral hearing necessary to render a judgement.
 The parties then receive a provisional decision containing the reasons why the written procedure is being applied as well as the judgement the CALL makes based on the elements in the administrative file.
 If one of the parties disagrees with the judgment, it has 15 days to ask the CALL to be heard, in which case an oral hearing will be organised.
 If none of the parties asks to be heard, they are supposed to consent to the judgment, which is subsequently confirmed by a final judgment.[62]